AlexSteiner30/Gemini-Sight/README.md

 ## Competition

-This repository is the submission for the Gemini API Developer Competition by [Alex Steiner](https://github.com/AlexSteiner30), [Fotios Vaitsopoulos](https://github.com/Epic-legend128), and [Lorenzo Dominijani](https://www.instagram.com/lorenzo.dominijanni/).
-We are a group of students attending H-Farm International School of Treviso, challenging ourselves to enhance our skills and create a project we can be proud of by participating in the Gemini Developer Competition.
+This repository is the submission for the Gemini API Developer Competition by [Alex Steiner](https://github.com/AlexSteiner30), [Fotios Vaitsopoulos](https://github.com/Epic-legend128).
+We are a two of students attending H-Farm International School of Treviso, challenging ourselves to enhance our skills and create a project we can be proud of by participating in the Gemini Developer Competition.
 This global competition, hosted by Google, showcases the real-world applications of the new Gemini model, with a cash prize for the winner.

 Although we joined the competition one month late due to internal exams, we began our project in early to mid-June.
 Our idea was to create smart glasses entirely powered by Gemini and fully integrated with Google services such as Google Docs, Google Drive, Gmail, YouTube Music, Google Maps, Google Calendar, and Google Events.
 These glasses are designed to automate tasks through a single voice command.
 Additionally, equipped with a camera, they allow the user to ask for information about their surroundings, with the model responding in real time.

-Alex Steiner developed the Flutter application, the glasses' circuit and code, and two WebSockets.
-Fotios Vaitsopoulos developed the entire website, while Lorenzo Dominijani created the video presentation and the 3D model for the glasses.
-The logo was designed by [Lilian Piovesana](https://www.linkedin.com/in/lilian-piovesana-333b572b1/).
+Alex Steiner developed the Flutter application, the glasses' circuit and code, the two WebSockets and designed the 3D glasses.
+Fotios Vaitsopoulos designeda and developed the whole website.

 ## Submission